 * affirming AASA's legislative agenda

-Eligibility: Eligible candidates must have been an eligible voting member of both AASA and PASA for at least three years prior to the fiscal year in which the election takes place. ("Voting members" of PASA include those who are current PASA members as Commissioned Officers, Small District Leaders or District Cabinet/Central Office.
-"Voting members" of AASA are current Active, Institutional Active, Life or College Professor members.)
+Eligibility: Eligible Pennsylvania candidates must have been an eligible voting member of both AASA and PASA for at least three years prior to the fiscal year in which the election takes place. ("Voting members of PASA" are those who are current PASA members as Commissioned Officers or Small District Leaders.
+"Voting members of AASA" are current Active, Institutional Active, Life or College Professor members.)
 Nominees must be committed to attending two AASA meetings per year (July and February).
 Travel expenses are provided for the July meeting.
 Governing Board members are responsible for their own expenses to the February meeting, which coincides with the AASA National School Leadership Conference.

 Nomination Process: Candidates may self-nominate or be nominated from current PASA members who are Commissioned Officer or Small District Leader members.
 No signatures or petitions are required.
-As part of the election process, candidates must submit to the PASA office by the determined deadline a short biographical statement (including involement with AASA and PASA), goals for AASA, and reason(s) for seeking the position, along with a digital photograph.
+As part of the election process, candidates must submit to the PASA office by the determined deadline a short biographical statement/letter (including involement with AASA and PASA), goals for AASA, and reason(s) for seeking the position, along with a digital photograph.